Have a Faulty Oil Pressure Sensor? Let Us Know

 How Our Custom Oil Pressure Sensors Solved the Problem

 VeriTranz by Veritech Inc. developed a US-made welded chamber stainless steel oil pressure sensor with an FCI receptacle and pigtail that is “plug & play” with the OEM harness plug.
 Our first form, fit, and function prototype install was at SEPTA in Philadelphia.
-They now have more than 150 units installed on their fleet and recently placed an order which wll bring them to over 200 units.
+They now have more than 250 units installed on their fleet and recently placed an order which will bring them to over 850 units.
+With 1500 buses affected in their fleet, this will be an ongoing replacement.
+CTA has another 650 of these oil pressure sensors installed.
 We have these oil pressure sensors installed at over 45 transit agencies and have since developed units for the CNG and L9 diesel engines.
 The VeriTranz part number for the most common diesel replacement is VT280100-OPS.
 The CNG version that replaces the oil pressure sensors on ISL-G engines is out VT280100-CNG1 and the replacement on the newer L9 diesel is our VT280100-OPS2.

 As our customers tell us the exact sensor they need, VeriTranz fabricates them to meet those precise specifications.
 Don’t let your transit fleet settle for less.
 Contact us online for more information on our customized oil pressure sensors.